 Options: All ITM stock options that are held till the expiry are exercised.
 The exit price used is 0 for the P&L, as the stock delivery happens at the strike price.

 ¹A higher brokerage of 0.25% of the total value of physical delivery is charged due to the additional effort.
 For all netted-off positions(spread contracts, iron condor, etc.), the brokerage will be charged at 0.1% of the physically settled value.

-⁴Stocks delivered through physical delivery can be sold only after T+1 days from the expiry day when the stock is delivered to the demat.
-In case the counterparty defaults to give delivery, the credits of shares from physical delivery post-auction may take up to T+4 days.
+⁴Stocks delivered through physical delivery can be sold on the T+1 day from the expiry day when the stock is delivered to the demat.
+In case the counterparty defaults to give delivery, the credits of shares from physical delivery post-auction may take up to T+2 days.

-⁵ VaR +ELM +Adhoc (Exchange risk) margins - You can find the stock-wise margin percentages in this sheet.
+⁵ VaR +ELM +Adhoc (Exchange risk) margins - The stock-wise margin percentages can be found in this sheet.

-⁶ New buy positions, i.e. fresh long positions will be blocked on Wednesday and Thursday for all stock option contracts of the current month's expiry.
+⁶ New buy positions, i.e. fresh long positions, will be blocked on Wednesday and Thursday for OTM stock option contracts of the current month's expiry.